Giants outlast Vikings 31-24 for 1st playoff win in 11 years - WHIZ News

+MINNEAPOLIS (AP) — First-year head coach Brian Daboll had his upstart team fully prepared.
+Daniel Jones played at a level well beyond his experience.

+The New York Giants came confidently into Minnesota’s raucous stadium and beat the tight-finish masters at their own game.

-MINNEAPOLIS (AP) — Daniel Jones passed for 301 yards and two touchdowns and ran for 78 yards in his first career playoff game for the New York Giants, a 31-24 victory over Minnesota in the wild-card round that gave the Vikings their first loss in 12 one-score games this season.
+Jones passed for 301 yards and two touchdowns and ran for 78 yards in his first career playoff game for the Giants in a 31-24 wild-card round victory on Sunday that gave the Vikings their first loss in 12 one-score games this season.

-Saquon Barkley rushed for two scores, including the tiebreaker midway through the fourth quarter.
-The defense finished off the franchise’s first playoff win since the Super Bowl 11 years ago by swarming tight end T.J.
-Hockenson after a 3-yard catch on a pass from Kirk Cousins at midfield on fourth-and-8 to force a turnover on downs with 1:44 to go and no timeouts left for the Vikings.
+“A cornerstone franchise like this with such a rich history, this is what we’re supposed to do,” wide receiver Darius Slayton said.
+“We’re supposed to go to the playoffs.
+We’re supposed to be a winning team.
+We’re just going to keep trying to live up to the legacy that’s been here.”

 “I think we’ve had some of our better games recently and found some stuff that works for us,” said Jones, who had touchdown passes to Isaiah Hodgins and Daniel Bellinger.
 “So we’ll keep doing it.
 I thought the coaching staff did a great job having us prepared.”

 Cousins went 31 for 39 for 273 yards and two scores and a rushing touchdown to cap the game’s opening possession, the too-short throw to Hockenson his one glaring mistake.
-Justin Jefferson, the NFL’s leading receiver, had only one catch after halftime and finished with 47 yards.

-“This is probably the toughest loss of my career,” said Cousins, who had by far the best record of his 11 years in the league.
+Cousins was more upset by his placement on the third-and-8 pass to K.J.
+Osborn — who had a first-half touchdown catch — that was knocked down by Cor’Dale Flott.

+“There was always belief.
+I think that’s why it hurts, because you expect to find a way, especially the way this team has gone all year,” said Cousins, who called this “probably the toughest loss” of his 11-year career after going an NFL-record 11-0 in one-score games in the regular season.

 The Vikings stayed on brand by facing 10-point deficits late in the second quarter and again early in the third quarter.

-Cousins, who delivered all kinds of on-target throws as he was knocked to the turf by the blitz-fueled Giants defense, hit Irv Smith Jr. for a short touchdown pass that brought the Vikings within three at 24-21.
+Cousins, who delivered all kinds of on-target throws as he was knocked to the turf by the blitz-fueled Giants defense, hit Irv Smith Jr. for a touchdown that brought the Vikings within 24-21.

 Danielle Hunter’s sack forced the first Giants punt, and the Vikings went the other way for the tying field goal.
 They left behind some crucial points, though, when Cousins ran successful sneak on fourth-and-1 at the 15 that was negated by a false start on left tackle Christian Darrisaw.